1993 Nigerian presidential election: Aftermath and legacy

+Interim government and November 1993 coup

-In early August, Abiola flew to London and Washington to seek international support for his presidency – he subsequently returned in 24 September.
-There was another wave of civil unrest in the south-west, with banks and businesses shutting down.
-Babangida was pressured by the Defence Council to stick to the handover date, and he therefore resigned on 26 August.
-The country was ruled by an Interim National Government headed by Ernest Shonekan, with Sani Abacha, a confidant of Babangida, serving as Defence Minister.
+Following the election, twelve former generals, including military rulers Olusegun Obasanjo and Muhammadu Buhari, issued a joint statement demanding the removal of Babangida from power.
+In early August 1993, Abiola flew to London and Washington to unsuccessfully seek international support for his presidency.
+Babangida was pressured by the Defense Council to stick to the handover date, and he resigned on 26 August.
+Following his resignation, the civilian Transitional Council, led by Ernest Shonekan, served as an interim transitional government, with Sani Abacha, a Babangida confidant, serving as Defense Minister.
+Abiola returned to Nigeria on 24 September.

-Shonekan set a date for another election in February 1994.
-However, his position was tenuous.
-He was named head of the government, but there was ambiguity on whether he also had command of the armed forces as its commander-in-chief.
-In early November 1993, a Lagos High Court ruled that the decree establishing the interim government was not properly signed – it was signed by Babaginda after his removal from the presidency, thus making the government illegal.
-The interim government had to contend with a failing economy, with debt and inflation rising and the currency weakened.
-Nigeria was ranked by the World Bank as among the 20 poorest in the world.
-To revive the economy, Shonekan resumed talks with the IMF and World Bank and the took the unpopular decision to remove subsidies on petroleum products, thereby raising the price by 700%.
-The Nigerian Labour Congress went on strike over the price increase.
-However, on 17 November 1993, Abacha toppled the interim government in a palace coup.
-Abacha dissolved the legislature, as well as the state and local governments, and replaced the elected civilian state governors with military and police officers.
-He also banned all political activities.
-Abacha established two governing institutions - the Provisional Ruling Council (PRC) and Federal Executive Council.
-Abacha's new cabinet was composed of civilian politicians, including Abiola's running mate Baba Gana Kingibe as Foreign Minister.
-Abacha proceeded to create a Constitutional Conference for a transition to civilian rule.
-The conference began on 18 January 1994, though one-third of the delegates for the conference were nominated by the government, and the PRC could veto decisions of the conference.
+Shonekan scheduled new elections in February 1994.
+However, his position as head of government was tenuous, particularly his control over the armed forces.
+In early November 1993, a Lagos high court ruled that the decree establishing the interim government was signed by Babangida after his resignation from the presidency, thus rendering the Shonekan government illegal.
+The interim government also had to contend with rising debt and inflation and a weak naira.
+At the time, the World Bank Group ranked the Nigerian economy as among the twenty poorest in the world.
+To revive the economy, Shonekan resumed talks with the World Bank and the International Monetary Fund, and took the unpopular decision to remove subsidies on petroleum products.
+The cessation of subsidies led to a 700 percent increase in the price of petroleum products, and the Nigerian Labour Congress went on strike over the price increase.

+On 17 November 1993, Sani Abacha toppled the interim government in a palace coup.
+Abacha dissolved the legislature and the state and local governments, replacing elected civilian state governors with military and police officers, and banned all political activity.
+To replace the civilian governments, Abacha established a Provisional Ruling Council and Federal Executive Council.
+His new cabinet was composed of civilian politicians, including Abiola's running mate, Baba Gana Kingibe, as foreign minister.
+Abacha also established a Constitutional Conference for a transition to civilian rule.
+The conference began on 18 January 1994.
+One-third of the delegates were nominated by the government, and the Ruling Council could veto decisions of the conference.